Peter Stone (writer): Death and postmortem

-Stone died of pulmonary fibrosis on April 26, 2003 in Manhattan, New York.
+Stone died of pulmonary fibrosis on April 26, 2003, in Manhattan, New York.
 He was survived by his wife, Mary, and brother, David.
 On February 27, 2004, shortly after his death, he was posthumously inducted into the American Theater Hall of Fame.
 Honoring him at the induction ceremony was his close friend, actress Lauren Bacall.

 Shortly after Stone's death, in a memorial ceremony held June 30, 2003, at the Richard Rodgers Theatre, it was observed that the two most famous ships of all time were Noah's Ark and the Titanic, and that Stone had written Broadway musicals about both of them (Noah's Ark being the topic of Two by Two).

 Posthumous

 Stone had a posthumous success on Broadway with Curtains (2007–08) based on his original book.
 It ran for 511 performances.

 In 2011, one of his projects was completed with Thomas Meehan, and Death Takes a Holiday was produced off-Broadway with a score by Maury Yeston.

+Before his death he revised the book to Finian's Rainbow for a planned Broadway production that never made it beyond its tryout, and worked on the musical, Love Me, Love My Dog with Jimmy Webb that was never made.